fatedier/dot_file/README.md

 dot_file
 ========

-The dot files for Linux.
+The dot files is helpful when you need to work on different computers.